 She is the author of the Definitely Dominguita chapter book series.
 The series is about a Cuban American third-grader who has modern day adventures while pretending to be characters in the classics her Abuela read to her as bedtime stories.
-The first book, The Knight of the Cape was name Best Books of 2021 by School Library Journal and Kirkus and Parents Latina.
+The first book, The Knight of the Cape was named Best Books of 2021 by School Library Journal and Kirkus and Parents Latina.
 It was an honorable mention International Latino Book Awards.
-Her new picture book, The Little House of Hope from Neal Porter Books/Holiday House portrays her immigrant experience in the hopes of showing how a helping hand in a new land can make a life-saving difference for a family.
-It will release on May 17, 2022.
+It was recommended by WeAreTeachers.com as one of 21 must-read chapter books for third graders.
+Her picture book, The Little House of Hope from Neal Porter Books/Holiday House portrays her immigrant experience in the hopes of showing how a helping hand in a new land can make a life-saving difference for a family.
+It was named best book of the year by the Chicago Public Library, the New York Public Library and Bank Street College and selected by El Día de los Niños / El Día de Los Libros.

 Terry lives with her husband in Reston, Virginia and enjoys spending winters hiking and biking in Southern Utah.
 She enjoys visiting with her five grandchildren and often encourages them to bring their parents along.
 She is a member of SCBWI, Las Musas Latinx Collaborative and the Children's Book Guild of Washington, DC.
 She is delighted that she found Rosita Stevens-Holsey, Pauli Murray's niece, to join her in bringing Pauli's remarkable story to the page for young readers.